Scholarships and Fellowships for People Other Than UC Students

-Scholarships for students enrolled at UC are processed and paid through our student accounts system known as UniverSIS.
+Scholarships for students enrolled at UC are processed and paid through our student accounts system known as Catalyst (formerly UniverSIS).
 Following that procedure helps us to maintain our compliance with financial aid laws and tax reporting laws.
 Scholarships are payments made to a student on the basis of academic merit and/or financial need.

 UC issued Administrative Memorandum #133 as a statement regarding compliance on this topic.

 "Fellowships" is a term synonymous with "scholarships" for income tax purposes.
-Fellowships may be paid to a broader community that includes UC faculty members.
+Fellowships may be paid to a broader community than just UC-enrolled students.

 Scholarships and fellowships are NEVER paid in exchange for past, present or future services rendered to the university.
-In other words, if the person has to work for UC in order to receive the payment, it is not a scholarship/fellowship.
+In other words, if the person has to work for UC in order to receive the payment, it is not a scholarship/fellowship, and this is not the process to use.

 Occasionally, it may become necessary for a department to issue a non-compensatory payment (i.e. not wages) to a person who is not a UC student.
 Common examples include students from high schools or other universities who participate in summer learning programs that do not earn UC academic credit.